implicitsurfaces/polymorph/polymorph-num/README.md

 The node objects are immutable, as are the Solution objects.
 The solution objects store both the observation values they were created with, and the discovered optimal parameter values, and will use both of these in the evaluation.
 There's no problem creating multiple different solutions from the same Optimizer and evaluating the same node objects with them; the results will always be consistent.

 See test.py for a very simple demonstration of this.

+A note particularly about rendering SDFs: in theory the right way to do this would be to create a pair of `ops.vec` objects representing all the x,y points you want to evaluate at, and register that as an output node.
+Maybe this will work fine, but this seems like a possible place we might want to make the API either more ergonomic (some kind of special case?) or performant (if the use of naive python lists of floats is bad).